serviss-ventures/nicnixr-landing/AVATAR_IAP_INTEGRATION_GUIDE.md

 # Avatar In-App Purchase Integration Guide

 ## Current State ✅
-The avatar system is **90% ready** for IAP integration.
-All UI, data structures, and purchase flows are in place.
+The avatar system is **95% ready** for IAP integration.
+All UI, data structures, purchase flows, and service architecture are in place.

 ## What's Already Built:
 1. **Complete UI Flow**